getgrav/grav-learn/pages/05.advanced/06.grav-gpm/docs.md

 The `self-upgrade` (or selfupgrade) allows you to update Grav to the latest available version.
 If no upgrade is needed, a message will tell you so, noting also which version you are currently running and when the release was published.

-It is strongly advised to always do a backup before performing a self-upgrade (see _Creating a Backup_ in the [CLI section][grav-cli]).
+It is strongly advised to always do a backup before performing a self-upgrade (see _Creating a Backup_ in the [CLI section](../grav-cli)).

 >>> The self-upgrade only upgrades portions of your Grav instance, like `system/` folder, `vendor/` folder, `index.php`, and others.
 Your **`user`** and **`images`** folders will never be touched.